 The complexity of this task is increasingly daunting, in particular for companies active on an international level.
 It covers more "classical" areas such as anti-corruption, compliance with tax and antitrust laws but may extend to sanctions compliance and "know your shareholder" questions, which may become relevant if politically exposed persons are involved, for instance.
-Also, cyber-security questions ("CEO fraud") and data protection compliance are increasingly in the focus of the boards.
+Also, cyber-security questions ("CEO fraud") and data protection compliance are increasingly in boards' focus.